 Who it’s for: New shooters and those seeking quick installation.

-The Pridefend Universal Recoil Pad earns a high commendation with a 4.6 rating from 1,000+ users, distinguishing itself with a core promise of significant shock absorption.
+The Pridefend Universal Recoil Pad earns a high commendation with a 4.6 rating from 1,000+ users.
+It stands out as a unique option with a massive shock absorption feature.
 Its central feature is a gel-filled insert, which the manufacturer claims can cushion up to 85 % of recoil.
-The pad effectively softens the impact from heavy-recoiling firearms, with one user noting a complete absence of bruising after a shooting session that had previously left them sore for a week.
-The universal, stretchy neoprene slip-on cover, featuring a non-slip “shark skin” fabric, is praised for its ease of installation and ability to achieve a snug fit on a variety of shotgun and rifle stocks without requiring modifications.
+The pad instantly softens the impact from heavy-recoiling firearms.

 Slip-On vs. Grind-to-Fit